-Development Economics - I (C- 12)

-Course code: EC6.CC12

-Credit: 4

-Course Description

-This is the first part of a two-part course on economics of growth and development.
+Course Description This is the first part of a two-part course on economics of growth and development.
 The course begins with the fundamental concepts on growth and development.
 It then proceeds to aggregate model of growth and development and cross-national comparison of the growth experience that can help evaluate these models.
 The course ends by studying on investment and planning.

-Unit - I: Concepts of Growth and Development

-Meaning of economic development and underdevelopment; distinction between economic growth and development; measurement and indicators of economic development; factors affecting growth; importance of agriculture; industry and infrastructure in economic development

-Unit - II: Theories of Economic Development

-Adam Smith, Ricardo, Malthus and J. S. Mill; Karl Marx and Schumpeter; Development as freedom - A. Sen's view

-Unit - III: Theories of Economic Growth

-Harrod-Domar, Solow, Joan Robinson, Kaldor, Romer and convergence hypothesis

-Unit - IV: Partial Theories of Growth and Development

-Circular causation; Stages of growth; Big push theory; Balanced and Unbalanced growth.

-Unit - V: Investment and Planning

-Meaning and need for planning, types of planning; Investment criterion, choice of technique in LDC; Project evaluation cost - benefit analysis
+Unit - I: Concepts of Growth and Development Meaning of economic development and underdevelopment; distinction between economic growth and development; measurement and indicators of economic development; factors affecting growth; importance of agriculture; industry and infrastructure in economic development Unit - II: Theories of Economic Development Classical theory of development - Adam Smith, Ricardo, Malthus and J. S. Mill; Karl Marx and Schumpeter; Development as freedom - Sen's view Unit - III: Theories of Economic Growth Harrod-Domar, Solow, Joan Robinson, Kaldor, Romar and convergence hypothesis Unit - IV: Partial Theories of Growth and Development Circular causation; Stages of growth; Big push theory; Balanced and Unbalanced growth Unit - V: Investment and Planning Meaning and need for planning, types of planning; Investment criterion, choice of technique in LDC; Project evaluation - cost - benefit analysis Reading List:

-Reading List: